UPPS 02.04.01 - The University Star and KTSW Policies and Procedures

 Sr. Reviewer: Director, School of Journalism and Mass Communication

 Texas State University is committed to maintaining an extremely high standard of education in service to the public and private sectors, including those communication industries that provide employment opportunities for our students.
 This policy assures that participation in student media facilitates the development of appropriate skills through established and supervised laboratory procedures and assists campus organizations, staff, and faculty in working effectively with student media.

-Texas State committed to cultivating relationships with external constituencies including alumni, private-sector entities and organizations, institutions of higher learning and government - through advisory boards, conferences, individual and institutional memberships, public lectures, and dissemination of information about the institution.
+Texas State is committed to cultivating relationships with external constituencies including alumni, private-sector entities and organizations, and institutions of higher learning and government – through advisory boards, conferences, individual and institutional memberships, public lectures, and dissemination of information about the institution.

 This policy establishes separate advisory committees for The University Star and KTSW-FM in the School of Journalism and Mass Communication to provide guidance in the overall operation of student media outlets and to assist in the selection of student executives of those respective outlets.

 These procedures, which also extend to any online services provided by these student media outlets, are designed to assure that Texas State’s student media maintain the highest possible standards of quality, service, ethics, and legality in accordance with recognized professional guidelines, while simultaneously fulfilling their obligations as educational vehicles for School of Journalism and Mass Communication students and as informational vehicles for the university community.

-This policy also assures that student staff members and advisers will enjoy the freedoms of press and speech without prior restraint as guaranteed by the First Amendment to the Constitution of the United States and the courts.
+This policy also assures that student staff members and advisers will enjoy freedom of press and speech without prior restraint as guaranteed by the First Amendment to the Constitution of the United States and the courts.
 Student media will provide a channel for various publics to provide feedback.

 KTSW-FM radio is a designated limited public forum since the university reserves the right to establish and enforce policies regarding the station’s music programming, news, advertising, and editorial content.
 The station’s managers and directors have authority, but the station’s general manager and faculty advisers may enforce university and station policy as they pertain to the station’s operation.